-If you earned any pension credit before January 1, 2007, you will be eligible to retire on a Regular Pension if you are age 62 or older and you have at least 10 Pension Credits, or if you reach Normal Retirement Age (see page 4 above) while working in Covered Employment.
+If you earned any pension credit before January 1, 2007, you will be eligible to retire on a Regular Pension if you are age 62 or older and you have at least 10 Pension Credits, or if you reach Normal Retirement Age (see page 8 above) while working in Covered Employment.

-If you first earned pension credit under the Plan after 2006, you will be eligible to retire on a Regular Pension if you reach Normal Retirement Age while working in Covered Employment.
+If you first earned pension credit under the Plan after 2006, you will be eligible to retire on a Regular Pension if you are age 65 or older and you have at least 5 Pensions Credits, or if you reach Normal Retirement Age while working in Covered Employment.